 The same day that the Sagona arrived at Cartwright, the supply ship SS Harmony departed St. John’s harbour for the northern Labrador community of Hebron.
 Although the influenza had by then reached epidemic proportions in St. John’s, the government placed few restrictions on shipping arriving at or departing from the city’s harbour.
 When the Harmony arrived at Hebron on October 27, at least one infected crewmember was on board.
 The virus quickly spread throughout the village, killing entire families and leaving dozens of children orphaned.
 By November 19, 86 of Hebron’s 100 residents were dead.
 A further 74 people died in surrounding communities, cutting the area’s population to 70 from 220.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll 069 Box 1, 7.29), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll 069 Box 1, 7.29), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.